Technological singularity: Algorithm improvements

-Some intelligence technologies, like "seed AI", may also have the potential to not just make themselves faster, but also more efficient, by modifying their source code.
+Some intelligence technologies, like "seed AI", may also be able to make themselves not just faster but also more efficient, by modifying their source code.
 These improvements would make further improvements possible, which would make further improvements possible, and so on.

 The mechanism for a recursively self-improving set of algorithms differs from an increase in raw computation speed in two ways.
 First, it does not require external influence: machines designing faster hardware would still require humans to create the improved hardware, or to program factories appropriately.
 An AI rewriting its own source code could do so while contained in an AI box.

-Second, as with Vernor Vinge’s conception of the singularity, it is much harder to predict the outcome.
+Second, as with Vernor Vinge's conception of the singularity, it is much harder to predict the outcome.
 While speed increases seem to be only a quantitative difference from human intelligence, actual algorithm improvements would be qualitatively different.
-Eliezer Yudkowsky compares it to the changes that human intelligence brought: humans changed the world thousands of times more rapidly than evolution had done, and in totally different ways.
-Similarly, the evolution of life was a massive departure and acceleration from the previous geological rates of change, and improved intelligence could cause change to be as different again.

-There are substantial dangers associated with an intelligence explosion singularity originating from a recursively self-improving set of algorithms.
+Substantial dangers are associated with an intelligence explosion singularity originating from a recursively self-improving set of algorithms.
 First, the goal structure of the AI might self-modify, potentially causing the AI to optimise for something other than what was originally intended.

-Secondly, AIs could compete for the same scarce resources humankind uses to survive.
-While not actively malicious, AIs would promote the goals of their programming, not necessarily broader human goals, and thus might crowd out humans completely.
+Second, AIs could compete for the resources humankind uses to survive.
+While not actively malicious, AIs would promote the goals of their programming, not necessarily broader human goals, and thus might crowd out humans.

 Carl Shulman and Anders Sandberg suggest that algorithm improvements may be the limiting factor for a singularity; while hardware efficiency tends to improve at a steady pace, software innovations are more unpredictable and may be bottlenecked by serial, cumulative research.
 They suggest that in the case of a software-limited singularity, intelligence explosion would actually become more likely than with a hardware-limited singularity, because in the software-limited case, once human-level AI is developed, it could run serially on very fast hardware, and the abundance of cheap hardware would make AI research less constrained.
-An abundance of accumulated hardware that can be unleashed once the software figures out how to use it has been called "computing overhang."
+An abundance of accumulated hardware that can be unleashed once the software figures out how to use it has been called "computing overhang".